 - MORE delicious

 When I was a kid, we used to have dinner at my grandparents’ house every so often.
-During the winter, my grandma would have several links of polish sausage and sauerkraut going in the slow cooker.
+During the winter, my grandma would have several links of Polish sausage and sauerkraut going in the slow cooker.

-- Tomato paste, for half the ketchup”
+- Tomato paste, for half the ketchup

 - Honey, instead of brown sugar (and the amount is halved too).

-- All spicy mustard.
+- All spicy mustard for a bold flavor.

 - Any mix/match of whatever vinegar I have, or if I just want to use up what’s left of a few different bottles taking up room in my pantry.